innalizunova/exam-assistant-sentiment/README.md

 # Sentiment analysis and LDA analysis module for Exam Dialogue Assistant

 ## Data
-Download data from <link will be here soon> (zip - ?
+Download data from 'link will be here soon' (zip - ?
 GB, unzipped - 41 GB)

 Folder 'data' contains csv files from 3 sources:
 - tonality dataset on English (for training)